AEP American Electric Power | Utility | Outage Tracking

 Veteran Energy Rates

-Energy Rates: If you are on a variable energy rate plan such as a wholesale rate plan that floats with the market, an index rate plan, or month-to-month plan, you can prevent unpredictable bill surprises by enrolling in a fixed-rate plan from the most trusted Central/South Texas electric companies on our home page.
-Use our helpful Electricity Fact Label Guide to decide whether an energy plan is a good fit with respect to your home’s energy usage.
+Energy Rates: If you’re on a variable-rate plan like a wholesale plan, an index rate plan, or month-to-month plan, you can prevent unpredictable bill surprises by enrolling in a fixed-rate plan from the most trusted Central/South Texas electric companies on our home page.
+Use our Electricity Facts Label Guide to decide whether an energy plan is a good fit for your home’s energy usage.

 Compare Central/South Texas fixed-rate plans to prevent billing surprises

-• Electrical surges that happen after power outages can damage your electronic devices — so it’s a good idea to unplug your devices after a power outage occurs.
+• Electrical surges that happen after power outages can damage your electronic devices, so it’s a good idea to unplug your devices after an outage.

 • Keep your refrigerator and freezer shut at all times.